|

 them had gone on about “empowerment,” and the other

-different “hooking up” is from the “free
+had gone on about how “hooking up” is different from the “free

 love” that “we” had in the

-’60s, we
+’60s, I

-said “Holy Fuckface, Mother of Shit—they both
+said “Holy Fuckface, Mother of Shit — they both

 think they’re Liberals.”
+But the discussion

-wasn’t liberal by any
+by any

 countenance.
 It

-seemed to be accepted a priori that
+seemed to be accepted a

 girls don’t ever really

-want casual sex, and the panel proceeded directly to the
+want casual sex, and the

-questions of why girls are engaging
+questions of why

 in activity that

-they don’t really want to be engaging in, and, of course, how this can all be stopped.
+they don’t really want to be engaging in, and, of course, how

-It wasn’t about not
+about not

 wanting girls to get STDs, because STDs